Tutorial: Debug your first Kotlin application

 Analyze the program state

 After the debugger session has started, the program runs normally until a breakpoint is hit.
-When this happens, the line where the program paused gets highlighted and the Debug tool window appears.
+When this happens, IntelliJ IDEA pauses the program, highlights the line, at which the program is suspended, and shows the Debug tool window.

 The highlighted line has not been executed yet.
 The program now waits for further instructions from you.
 The suspended state lets you examine variables, which hold the state of the program.

-You can also get information about all variables that are currently in scope in the Variables panel.
+You can also get information about all variables that are currently in scope on the Threads & Variables tab on the Debug tool window.

 Step through the program

-1. To step into a function, click the Step Into button or press F7.
+To step into a function, click the Step Into button on the Debug tool window's toolbar or press F7.

-Another line gets highlighted in the editor because we advanced the execution point one step forward.
+The highlighting in the editor moves to another line because we advanced the execution point one step further.

 return result / input.size